jhh/puka-legacy/README.md

 [![Build Status](https://travis-ci.org/jhh/puka-api.svg?branch=master)](https://travis-ci.org/jhh/puka-api)

 This is the Puka API implemented in [Go][golang].
-It relies on the [api2go][api2go] package for implementation of the [JSONAPI.org][jsonapi] json API spec and REST service.
+It relies on the [api2go] package for implementation of the [JSONAPI.org][jsonapi] json API spec and REST service.
 It uses MongoDB as a database.
-An in-memory storage implmentation is provided for testing.
+An in-memory storage implementation is provided for testing.

 ## Installing